The Secret of Successful IoT Use Cases

 Base your IoT business operations on strategy, and the right technology will follow

-A robust IoT strategy takes into account the IoT use cases for business, paying close attention first to the goals and monetization opportunities, then to existing and required resources.
+A robust IoT strategy takes into account the IoT telecom use cases for business, paying close attention first to the goals and monetization opportunities, then to existing and required resources.
 The business case for IoT closely resembles that for any other project; you’ll look too at potential customers, competition, your unique selling points, the risks involved (and what success or failure might mean to the organization as a whole), as well as the ways in which you can proceed.

 Only then will you be ready to turn your attention to technology.
 You’re going to be considering not just connectivity, but device & application management for your IoT project – which means a solid IoT platforms that allows automated product catalog operations, quoting, device and customer onboarding, service monitoring, and signing agreements.

 And yes, it might turn out that you can only achieve your goals by deploying best in class AI and investing heavily in 5G connectivity.
 But remember that technology is a means to an end in business, not the end itself; you should be seeking the most accessible and cost-effective tools to achieve those ends.
 And keep in mind – there are successful telecom IoT use cases in the industry that don’t include AI and 5G technology.